Teaches: Everything we offer.

 In 2002 he attended the Urban Carbine course taught by Jim Crews, and won the Limited 10 division at the Shirley Skinner Classic and Space City Challenge regional IPSC matches.
 He also attended an advanced level competition shooting course taught by Todd Jarrett, the InSights Wilderness First Aid course, and was an invited speaker at the RangeMaster 'Polite Society' Tactical Shooting Conference.

 He is also a musician who has been performing regularly in the Central Texas area since 1982.
 He plays keyboards with multiple bands in the Central Texas area.
 More about his music, including online MP3 files of original compositions and live recordings from various bands can be found here.
-His most current CD release is "Leannasaurus Rex: Hot Summer Jams ", released August 2010.
+His most current CD release is "Better Listen To It", released June 2013, with the band Midnight Express.
 In 2007 he released "Respectable" - a 10 song collection of original blues and R&B songs featuring members of Java Jazz, UnderCover, the Fabulous GTOs, Duck Soup and local gospel singer Aaron Roughton.
-"Respectable" and two older original CDs (Lost In Time, and "et. al") are now available on iTunes, emusic and other online music sites.
+"Respectable" and other original CDs (Better Listen To It, Lost In Time, and "et. al") are now available on iTunes, emusic and other online music sites.

 He and Penny design and maintain the KR Training website, are remodeling their house in Bryan, and raise hay and cattle on the A-Zone range property, operating as the Box A Ranch.
 Occasionally he sleeps.